cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 Anaconda and Conda
 ^^^^^^^^^^^^^^^^^^

 Cloudmesh can be installed in anaconda with pip.

-We also have the base packages available as conda packages on conda hub in the chanel ``laszewski``.
-This includes

--  cloudmesh-common
--  cloudmesh-cmd5
--  cloudmesh-sys

-However, these packages are no longer maintained.
-We find that the use of pip is the prefered mechanism for installing python packages.
+Please volow our pip instructions, but make sure you create your own virtualenv with conda and asure you use python 3.8.1 or newer.

 Installation of Cloudmesh (Source Install for Developers)
 ---------------------------------------------------------